This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 Any of the below places would also be great to add on if you happen to be staying beyond the weekend for 3 or 4 days in Bath.

 - Assembly Rooms: Historic and beautifully designed venue for 18th century social gatherings.
-The Rooms are free to visit, but are often rented out for private events.
-Call ahead to ensure they will be open to visitors.
+The Rooms are free for National Trust members to visit (£10 for everyone else), but are often rented out for private events.
+Book ahead to ensure tours will be running.

-- Fashion Museum: The perfect next stop after the Assembly Rooms, as they are located right below on the ground floor.
-Peruse an extensive collection of fashion hits and misses throughout the centuries leading up to the modern era.
-Admission is £8.55 for adults if purchased online.
+- Fashion Museum: Peruse an extensive collection of fashion hits and misses throughout the centuries leading up to the modern era.
+The museum is temporarily closed as it moves to a new location in the center of Bath.

 - Jane Austen Museum: Jane herself apparently lived in Bath for four years, and based two of her novels here (Northanger Abbey and Persuasion).
-This could be worthwhile if you are a big fan of her work.
+The £14.75 ticket is worthwhile for those (me!) who are a big fan of her work.

 - The Pump Room: This restaurant is located right next door to the Roman Baths.
 If you’re feeling brave, you can drink a glass of the “healing” spa water sourced from the Baths.